Difference Between Ohms and Watts

 What is Watts?

 Watts is a unit of measurement that helps to measure power.
 The name Watts had derived from the Scottish inventor James Watt in the 18th Era.
-Watts helps to measure how fast the energy had produced in terms of powers or intensity.
+Watts helps to measure how fast the energy had produced in terms of power or intensity.

-Watt is a method had used to calculate the rate of energy of the devices by processing one joule per second.
+Watt is a method used to calculate the rate of energy of the devices by processing one joule per second.
 The measuring quantity had referred to as J/s and written as kg·m2·s−3.

 It had used to measure the rate of energy transfer.
-The unit of the Watt is Power and, Watts is a SI unit system.
-The formula kg·m2·s−3 is the SI based unit.
+The unit of the Watt is Power, and Watts is a SI unit system.
+The formula kg·m2·s−3 is the SI-based unit.
 A horsepower is a unit of Potentiality, where horsepower is equal to 746 Watts.
 James Watt was the inventor of Watts Law.

 Watts Law states the relationship between Power, Current and Voltage.
 The formulae of the Watts Law is P=V*I, where